BitBoxSwiss/bitbox-base/docs/os/upgrade.md

 ### Our approach: atomic disk image updates

-We are working towards the goal to build the BitBox Base as an appliance with 'firmware', not as a small Linux server.
+We are working towards the goal to build the BitBoxBase as an appliance with 'firmware', not as a small Linux server.
 This is why we decided to implement a full disk image update process, using the [Mender](https://mender.io/) open-source solution.

 This solution has the following features: